lms-org/lms/README.md

 will be a cross-plattform system that allows easy module-handling and sharing.

 #####Notice:
-(Work in progress) = there is no stable version and it doesn't work at all :)
+(Work in progress) = there is no stable version and it might doesn't work at all :)

 ###Getting Started
 //TODO links and more